gvwilson/thirdbit/src/fiction/santas/index.md

 Four light strips in the ceiling came to life to show Finner a room like the one he had woken up in.
-Instead of an operating table it had a desk, and the walls were filled with filing cabinets.
+Instead of an operating table it had a desk, and the walls were lined with filing cabinets.
-Each drawer had a picture on it of a santa or an elf.
+Each drawer had a picture of a santa or an elf on it.
 Some were photographs,
 some were drawings,
 and others sparkled slightly and tracked Finner with their eyes.